Surface chiral Abelian topological order on multilayer cluster Mott insulators: Results

-\textit{Saddle-point solutions for monolayer \ce{Nb3Br8}.}---With the hopping parameters for the monolayer \ce{Nb3Br8} and the energy unit $|t_1|$, the slave-rotor mean-field phase diagram is presented in Fig.~\ref{fig:monolayer}(d).
+With the hopping parameters for the monolayer Nb$_3$Br$_8$ and the energy unit $|t_1|$, the slave-rotor mean-field phase diagram is presented in Fig.~\ref{fig:monolayer}(d).
 A Fermi liquid phase, originating from the non-interacting limit, persists up to the Mott transition at ${U_c/|t_1| \approx 2.24}$, as determined by tracing the gap of the charge rotor.
 Beyond the Mott transition, the self-consistent minimization algorithm reveals a low-energy subspace characterized by vanishing auxiliary fields $\Delta_{ij}$ and $\chi_{ij}$ on the first and second nearest-neighbor bonds, leaving only the strongest ones on the third nearest-neighbor bonds.
 Similar behaviour has been reported in the square-lattice Hubbard model within the same framework~\cite{PhysRevB.83.134515}.
 As illustrated in Fig.~\ref{fig:monolayer}(a), these third nearest-neighbor bonds partition the original triangular lattice into four independent sublattices (diamond-shaped shaded region).
-At the mean-field level, these four sublattices are effectively decoupled, each forms a $2\bm{a}_1 \times 2\bm{a}_2$ enlarged triangular lattice defined by $\Delta_{ij} \propto t_3$ and $\chi_{ij} \propto t_3$.
+At the mean-field level, these four sublattices are effectively decoupled, each forms a $2\boldsymbol{a}_1 \times 2\boldsymbol{a}_2$ enlarged triangular lattice defined by $\Delta_{ij} \propto t_3$ and $\chi_{ij} \propto t_3$.
 On the triangular sublattice, there are two distinct states, i.e. a dimer state or a U(1) CSL of the Kalmeyer-Laughlin type.
 The dimer state is massively degenerate, comprising a manifold spanned by all possible perfect dimer covering.
 An ordered dimer configuration, as presented in Fig.~\ref{fig:monolayer}(b), is expected to remain stable beyond the mean-field approximation.
 The U(1) CSL is a Chern insulator of spinons and is realized by the mean-field ansatz $\Delta_{ij} = |\Delta|e^{\imath a_{ij}}$ with $|\Delta|$ spatially uniform.
 The bond phase $a_{ij}$ plays the role of a fluctuating U(1) gauge field.
 It generates a ${\pm \pi / 2}$ flux on every triangular plaquette for the sublattice as shown in Fig.~\ref{fig:monolayer}(c).
-While the spinon spectrum is fully gapped in both states, the occupied spinon bands in the CSL for each sublattice carry Chern number $\pm 1$, whereas those in dimer state are topologically trivial.
-In the rotor sector, the auxiliary field $\chi_{ij}$ follows t he same spatial patterns according to the spinon dimer or CSL, although the induced flux carries the opposite sign in the CSL.